All Saints' Episcopal School (Fort Worth, Texas)

-All Saints' Episcopal School is a private Christian school in Fort Worth, Texas.
+All Saints' Episcopal School, founded in 1951, is a private Christian school in Fort Worth, Texas.
 It is a college preparatory school from early childhood to grade 12.

-The school was founded in 1951 and currently sits on an 147-acre campus.
+As of 2025, the school sits on an 147-acre campus.
 As of 2025, the school has over 1,264 students.

-Athletics

-All Saints' Episcopal School is a member of TAPPS.
+All Saints' Episcopal School is a member of the Texas Association of Private and Parochial Schools.